restraint-harness/restraint/docs/tasks.rst

 testinfo.desc
 -------------

 Legacy RHTS tests use this file for their metadata [#]_.
 Restraint supports generating (via the Makefile) and reading this file.
-But restraint does not understand all the fields in this file.
-The following are the ones restraint parses:
+But Restraint does not understand all the fields in this file.
+The following are the ones Restraint
+parses:

  * Name - Same as [General] name
  * TestTime - Same as [restraint] max_time
  * Requires - Same as [restraint] dependencies
  * USE_PTY - Same as [restraint] use_pty

-Please see the beaker documentation for how to populate these fields.
+Please see the Beaker documentation for how to populate these fields.

 .. [#] `RHTS Task Metadata <https://beaker-project.org/docs/user-guide/task-metadata.html>`_.